thesamim/TickTickSync/README.md

 1. The plugin only works with the [Tasks emoji formats](https://publish.obsidian.md/tasks/Reference/Task+Formats/About+Task+Formats).
 It will **not** work with the Dataview format.
 In the fullness of time, this plugin will be refactored to use Tasks functionality to support both.
 2. Due Date:
    1. On the Obsidian side: if no time is provided, the start time will default to 08:00
    2. On the TickTick side: if not time is provided, the start time will be 00:00
-   3. The [Tasks plugin](https://github.com/obsidian-tasks-group/obsidian-tasks) queries will not find TickTickSync Tasks because the dates are not positioned per [Tasks Format](https://publish.obsidian.md/tasks/Editing/Auto-Suggest#What+do+I+need+to+know+about+the+order+of+items+in+a+task%3F)
-3. Parent/Child tasks are supported bi-directionally.
-However, changes to the parent/child relationship are not handled.
-Yet.
-4. Moving tasks between Projects/Lists is **NOT** supported at this time.
-5. Because Tags can't have spaces, at this time it is not possible to add a task to a project with name that contains spaces.
+3. Because Tags can't have spaces, at this time it is not possible to add a task to a project with name that contains spaces.
 In the fullness of time, will implement some kind of workaround (eg: `#folder_with_a_space` will be converted to `folder with a space`)
-6. If a file has a default project association (see [settings](https://github.com/thesamim/TickTickSync/wiki/Documentation#sync-control)), it is possible to create a task with a project tag other than the default project.
+4. If a file has a default project association (see [settings](https://github.com/thesamim/TickTickSync/wiki/Documentation#sync-control)), it is possible to create a task with a project tag other than the default project.
 The Task will be correctly synched to TickTick in the correct project.
-However, if the Task is then updated with subtasks, from TickTick, the subtasks will be synched to the project's default file rather than the file where the original parent task was created.
+However, if the Task is then updated with subtasks, from TickTick, the subtasks will be synched to the project's default file rather than the file where the original parent task was created. **Additionally, the subtask will become the child of the last Task in that file.**
+5. Tags with "-" in them get seperated [Please see issue #57](https://github.com/thesamim/TickTickSync/issues/57) to track progress.

 ## Installation